310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/prologue.md

 {% endbubble %}

 {% bubble Mao serious %}
-…The truth is, the Ninja Association will be disbanded if nothing changes about it by the end of summer vacation.
+…The truth is, the Ninja Association will be disbanded if nothing changes by the end of summer vacation.
 {% endbubble %}

 {% bubble Shinobu v2 %}